Covid-19 vaccine and booster

-This page was most recently updated on Tuesday 11 May 2021.
+This page was updated on Thursday 7 April 2022.

 If you experience an adverse reaction to the vaccine, please use the Coronavirus Yellow Card reporting site to share this with the Medicines and Healthcare products Regulatory Agency.
 To report a Yellow Card for a side effect by phone, please call freephone 0800 731 6789 (Monday to Friday 9am to 5pm).

 What sort of vaccine will I get?